microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Test-EntraScript.md

 ## DESCRIPTION

-Checks, whether the provided script is using AzureAD commands that are not supported by Microsoft.Graph.Entra.
+Checks, whether the provided script is using Azure AD commands that are not supported by Microsoft.Graph.Entra.

 ## EXAMPLES